 The governor role is strategic rather than operational.
 Governors don’t get involved with the day to day running of a school, instead supporting and challenging the school’s leadership team to drive school improvement.

-Governors usually attend around 3-6 meetings a year.
+Governors attend at least 3 meetings a year.
 Being a school governor is a commitment and a responsibility, but offers you the chance to see first-hand the impact you can make in improving education for children in your community.